There are two main underinsurance protection options: a sum insured safeguard or full building replacement cover.

 What is underinsurance?

 Underinsurance is when someone does not have adequate insurance to cover the cost of damage or loss to their property or possessions.
-Approximately 83% of Australians are underinsured when it comes to their home and its contents.
-Another 23% of homeowners and renters have no contents insurance at all.

 Your home is probably your most valuable asset.
 That’s why it’s especially important to ensure that you have enough insurance to cover you if something bad were to happen to it.
 Having your house underinsured in the event of a natural disaster (which is, unfortunately, a common occurrence in Australia) could result in having to pay out substantial sums of money and could be financially crippling.